SEMAFORInformatik/femagtools/docs/models.rst

 Magnet Material
 ===============

-List of dict objects with a unique name (or id) describing the magnet properties.
+List of dict objects each having a unique name (or id) and a set of parameters that describe the magnet properties.

 ============= ============================   =========   =======
 Parameter      Description                    Default     Unit